Euphorbia milii, the Crown of Thorns plant, is a popular decorative succulent from Madagascar.

 Like most succulents, the crown of thorns plant can begin to lose its bold colors without proper care.
-If anything in their environment is off, leaves start to turn yellow and drop off at a faster rate than usual.
+If anything in their environment is off, leaves start to turn yellow and drop off faster than usual.

 Yellowing can be due to many different environmental factors.
-Often, succulent plant leaves shrivel and yellow due to lack of water.
-But, other stress factors can also cause yellow leaves, from rapid temperature changes to poor soil quality.
+Often, succulent plant leaves shrivel and turn yellow due to lack of water.
+But other stress factors can also cause yellow leaves, from rapid temperature changes and lack of nutrients to poor soil quality.

-What Do Yellowing Crown of Thorns Leaves Indicate?
+What Does Yellowing Crown of Thorns Leaves Indicate?

-There are a couple of different reasons that your crown of thorns might be starting to yellow.
-Many gardeners immediately assume it’s due to underwatering.
+There are a couple of reasons why your crown of thorns might be starting to yellow.
+First, many gardeners immediately assume it’s due to underwatering.

 Underwatering is usually accompanied by telltale shriveling and wilting.

 You should stick to watering your crown of thorns roughly once per week.
 Allow the soil to dry between waterings.
-You can water more or less as needed, depending on factors such as the size and location of your plant.
+Then, you can water more or less as needed, depending on factors such as the size and location of your plant.

 Sunlight is another important consideration with the crown of thorns.
-Like most succulents, they do best in full-sun that mimics their natural environment.
+Like most succulents, they do best in full sun that mimics their natural environment.
 They will also do well in bright, direct sunlight.

 Crown of thorns plants also prefers higher temperatures, about 65° to 90° degrees Fahrenheit.
 Move them if possible or shelter them when frost begins to hit.
-Otherwise, leaves may start to yellow, and the plant can eventually die.
+Otherwise, leaves may start to yellow, and the houseplant can eventually die.

-In some cases, you may see your crown of thorns plant leaves turning yellow simply because they’re not getting the nutrients that they need.
-A high-phosphorus environment can help mature plants to thrive in your garden.
+Sometimes, you may see your crown of thorns plant leaves turning yellow simply because they’re not getting the nutrients they need.
+A high-phosphorus environment can help mature plants thrive in your garden.